Waikato/moa-flow/README.md

 * [RegressionConstructSaveLoadRun](moa-flow-examples/src/main/java/moaflow/examples/RegressionConstructSaveLoadRun.java) -- constructs,
   saves, loads and runs a flow that evaluates a regressor, outputs the statistics in a CSV, also trains the model and stores it on disk
+* [ClassificationVariousSchemaTablePlot](moa-flow-examples/src/main/java/moaflow/examples/ClassificationVariousSchemaTablePlot.java) -- uses different evaluation schemes, output a table of learning curves and plots a statistic with TableSaw (only works with IJava and Jupyter Notebook)

 ## Modules